ShubhaBarik/random/README.md

-# random
+# Atoms_from_Scratch
-Part 1 of 3 to generate a system of ions at random points
+Part 2 of 3 to generate a system of ions at random points

 Have successfully created the random particles (40 particles)
 #Using python